 These price gouging statutes are “activated” by a declaration of a state of emergency by either the Governor or the President.
 Many Governors’ powers are limited to only declare a state of emergency in 30-day intervals.
 As such, while an operator may see that their applicable emergency order is set to expire on a certain date, it is likely that it will be extended given the uncertainty surrounding the COVID-19 pandemic.
 The current “expiration” date is likely more a reflection on the limitation of the Governor’s power, not that the state envisions that the disaster will conclude then.

-Further, operators must remember that many states’ price gouging laws are activated by Presidential action too.
-President Trump declared a national emergency on March 13.
-That declaration remains in effect indefinitely.
+Further, operators must remember that many states’ price gouging laws are activated by Presidential action, too.
+President Trump initially declared a national emergency on March 13, 2020.
+President Biden extended the national emergency on February 24, 2021, which remains in effect.
 As such, before any rent increase is considered, an operator must look to see if the President has lifted the national emergency declaration as well as whether the Governor(s) of the states within which you operate has lifted the state emergency declaration – and not just the shelter-in-place or similar order, as discussed below.

 State of Emergency Declarations vs. Stay-at-Home Orders